- Crisis in Syria

 HOW WE HELPED

-Although the Great Wall has been a tourist destination for centuries, in the late 20th century increased international travel created new management challenges.
+Although the Great Wall has been a tourist destination for centuries, in the late twentieth century increased international travel created new management challenges.
 By the year 2000, a third of the wall had been eroded due to natural and man-made causes, including vandalism.
 World Monuments Fund placed the Great Wall of China Cultural Landscape on its 2002 Watch in an attempt to convince Chinese authorizes to commit more resources to protect it.
 In conjunction with the International Friends of the Great Wall, the Beijing Bureau for Cultural Relics, and UNESCO’s Beijing office, WMF worked to raise awareness and garner media attention for the plight of the wall emphasize its fragility despite standing for centuries.
 As a result of the interest within and outside of China, Beijing officials adopted the first cultural heritage laws to protect the Badaling section of the wall, forbidding land to be sold for development.
 WMF Watch-listed the Great Wall again in 2004 to encourage a more comprehensive conservation effort.

 WHY IT MATTERS